Tongue Fu Boat Party

 Future Dust by Maria Arceo

 On 3 September, I was asked to photograph a temporary exhibition at Oxo Tower Courtyard by the Totally Thames 2017 organisers.
 Future Dust exhibition highlights plastic pollution as one of the major global environmental issues in recent time.
-The World Economic Form has predicted there will be more plastic than fish in the sea in weight by 2050.
+The World Economic Forum has predicted there will be more plastic than fish in the sea in weight by 2050.
 Artist Maria Arceo has been collecting plastic from over 40 beaches along the tidal Thames down to the Estuary.
 Her large-scale artwork responding to the sheer scale of plastic litter that is being deposited into the river Thames.
 Great artwork and a very serious environmental issue of the 21st Century.

 Totally Thames 2017 Launch Party